vogtb/spreadsheet/README.md

 ### Cells should have `formatAs` fields.
 Instead of having non-primitives, (i.e. Date, DateTime, Time, Dollar), cells should have formats based on the highest-order type that was used during the compilation and execution of a cell's dependency.
-For example, `DATE` might return a number, but the cell that called `DATE` would be aware of it calling a formula that returns an non-primative type, and would display the returned number as a Date.
+For example, `DATE` might return a number, but the cell that called `DATE` would be aware of it calling a formula that returns an non-primitive type, and would display the returned number as a Date.
 If you're using `DATE` in conjunction with `DOLLAR` it would still display the returned value as a Date.
 The heirarhchy would look like: [Date, DateTime, Time, Dollar, number, boolean, string].
 Advantages to this would include not having to cast down when using primitive operators,